synedra/katacoda-scenarios/node-stargate/step3.md

-# Exploring Stargate APIs from the command line
+# Exploring Stargate APIs from the command line - REST

 In this section you will use our httpie configuration to take a look at the Stargate APIs.
 In this section we will use the REST API